 Around this time, I also had decided to leave my full time day job!
 In addition to working as a Pinterest virtual assistant, Believe In A Budget was also starting to bring in online income each month.

 Within ten months of launching Believe In A Budget, I was able to walk away from my day job to become a Pinterest virtual assistant and blogger full time.
 I haven't looked back since!

-Transitioning from a Pinterest virtual assistant to a Pinterest educator
+How I transitioned from a Pinterest virtual assistant to a Pinterest expert

 In 2016, I realized that my Pinterest management company was still growing and I was starting to get overwhelmed!
 I was turning down potential clients left and right because I didn't have any free time.
 I was working with a couple of different VAs to help run my business, but still was feeling a constant pressure to go, go, go!